-For all Nationals home games, the Center Field Gate will open 2 1/2 hours prior to first pitch.
-Guests will have access to the Red Porch, select concession stands and select center field sections to watch batting practice.
+For all Nationals home games, the Center Field Gate will open 2 hours prior to first pitch.
+Guests will have access to the Budweiser Brewhouse, select concession stands and select center field sections to watch batting practice.
 All other gates will open 1 1/2 hours prior to first pitch.
+For exhibition games, all gates will open 1 1/2 hours prior to first pitch.
 All gate opening times are subject to change.

 GEICO Presidents Race

 Seating in Sections 401 and 402 offers a great value at $5 per ticket for Regular, Prime and Marquee Games ($15 for Diamond Games).
-Grandstand seats go on sale at Nationals Park each gameday 2 1/2 hours prior to first pitch.
+Grandstand seats go on sale at Nationals Park each gameday, 2 hours prior to first pitch.
 Grandstand seats are limited to one (1) ticket per customer and the customer must be present at time of purchase.
-Upon purchasing Grandstand seating, fans must immediately enter Nationals Park.
+Grandstand seating is available exclusively at the Main Box Office and upon purchasing Grandstand seating, fans must immediately enter Nationals Park.